71779691

 Woman Injured in Christmas Day Dog Attack in Bridgwater

-Anyone with information is encouraged to contact Avon and Somerset Police on 101, quoting reference number 5225362638, or to anonymously provide information to Crimestoppers at 0800 555 111.
+Anyone with information should contact Avon and Somerset Police at 101, quoting reference number 5225362638, or reach out anonymously through Crimestoppers at 0800 555 111.

 SUBSCRIBE FOR UPDATES